IgniteUI/indigo-design-docfx/en/components/nav-drawer.md

 ## Type

 The Navigation Drawer supports a **default** type with icon and label for each item and a mini type with icons only.
-If your design contains five or less items/views, you may pick between Navigation Drawer and [Bottom Navigation](bottom-nav.md).
+If your design contains five or less items/views, you may want to consider using a [Bottom Navigation](bottom-nav.md) instead.

 <img class="responsive-img" src="../images/nav-drawer_default.png" srcset="../images/nav-drawer_default@2x.png 2x" />
 <img class="responsive-img" src="../images/nav-drawer_mini.png" srcset="../images/nav-drawer_mini@2x.png 2x" />